ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).

-Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_params', 'cs_key_enc', 'ecdh_alg', 'ecdh_params' and 'ecdh_key_params' MUST either:
+Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' MUST either:

 * Leave the OSCORE group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or